umuterturk/github-pr-stats/README.md

 ### Required Arguments

 - `REPOSITORIES`: A list of repositories to analyze in the format `owner/repo`.
 You can specify multiple repositories by separating them with spaces.

-### Optional Arguments

 - `--token` (`-T`): The GitHub token with read access to the repositories.
 This is required for authentication with the GitHub API.
+If you don't have a token you can create one from [here](https://github.com/settings/personal-access-tokens/new)

+### Optional Arguments

 - `--days` (`-D`): The number of days to look back from today to fetch PR data.
 Default is 60 days.
 - `--file` (`-F`): The prefix for the CSV files where raw data and statistics will be saved.
 Default is `pr_approval_`.